pontem-network/sp-docs/staking/FAQ.md

   vim docker-compose.yml
   ```

-  In the `command` section add `--state-cache-size 1`.
+  In the `command` section twice add `--state-cache-size 1`.
 It should look something like this:

 ![Docker-compose.yml](/assets/storage-root-error.png "Docker-compose.yml")